Robert F. Taft: Biography

 Taft was born in Providence, Rhode Island, into the Taft family notable for their contribution to American politics.
 Taft entered the novitiate of the Society of Jesus on August 14, 1949.
 He did his initial spiritual and academic training in philosophy at the former Weston College in Weston, Massachusetts.
 During his period of regency that followed, he taught for three years at Baghdad Jesuit College.
 He returned to the United States in 1959 and pursued a graduate degree in Russian at Fordham University.
 He was ordained a priest of the Russian Greek Catholic Church on June 7, 1963.

 Developing an interest in Eastern liturgical traditions and, with his background in Russian, Taft undertook studies at the Pontifical Oriental Institute of Rome in 1970.
 He completed his doctoral thesis under Jesuit professor Juan Mateos on the Great Entrance of the Divine Liturgy in 1975.
 The work was published as The Great Entrance and immediately hailed as a classic in the field.

 A professor at the Oriental institute of Rome from 1975 to 2011, and a recurring visiting professor at the University of Notre Dame over the course of two decades beginning in 1974, Taft guided innumerable doctoral theses.
 His expertise gained him recognition from the many Eastern churches, including the Ukrainian and Armenian Catholic Churches in Europe, the Chaldean Catholic Church in the Middle East and the Syro-Malabar and Syro-Malankara Catholic Churches in India.
 From 1972 to 1976, he was director of the specialized journal Orientalia Christian Periodica and from 1987 to 2004 was editor of the collection Orientalia Christiana Analecta.
-Consultor of several ecclesiastical dicasteries and the Vatican Congregation for the Oriental Churches, he was founder of the Societas Orientalium Liturgiarum.
+Consultor of several ecclesiastical dicasteries and the Vatican Congregation for the Oriental Churches, he was founder of the Societas Orientalium Liturgiarum (Society of Oriental Liturgy).